Los Angeles County Museum of Art: Photography

 The Wallis Annenberg Photography Department was launched in 1984 with a grant from the Ralph M. Parsons Foundation.
 It has holdings of more than fifteen thousand works that span the period from the medium's invention in 1839 to the present.
 Photography also is integrated into other departments.
 Although LACMA's photo collection encompasses the entire field, it has many gaps and is far smaller than that of the J. Paul Getty Museum.
 In 1992 Audrey and Sydney Irmas donated their entire photography collection, creating what is now the Los Angeles County Museum of Art's Audrey and Sydney Irmas Collection of Artists' Self-Portraits, a large and highly specialized selection spanning 150 years.
 The couple donated the collection two years before a major exhibition of the collection was mounted at LACMA; the display included photos of and by artistic photographers ranging from chemist Alphonse Poitevin in 1853 to Robert Mapplethorpe in 1988.
 Among other self-portraits in the collection were those of Andy Warhol, Lee Friedlander, and Edward Steichen.
 Audrey Irmas continues to buy for the collection, but now all the additions are gifts to LACMA.
 In 2008 LACMA announced that the Annenberg Foundation was making a $23 million gift for the acquisition of the Marjorie and Leonard Vernon collection of 19th- and 20th-century photographs.
 Among the 3,500 master prints are works by Steichen, Edward Weston, Ansel Adams, Eugène Atget, Imogen Cunningham, Catherine Opie, Cindy Sherman, Barbara Kruger, Ave Pildas and Man Ray.
 The gift also provided an endowment and capital to help build storage facilities for the museum's photographic holdings, leading to its photography department being renamed the Wallis Annenberg Department of Photography.
-In 2011 LACMA and the J. Paul Getty Trust jointly acquired Robert Mapplethorpe’s art and archival material, including more than 2,000 works by the artist.
+In 2011 LACMA and the J. Paul Getty Trust jointly acquired Robert Mapplethorpe's art and archival material, including more than 2,000 works by the artist.

 Film

 LACMA's film program was founded by Phil Chamberlin in the late 1960s.
 In 2009 LACMA announced plans to cancel its 41-year-old film series, citing declining attendance and funding.
 The decision drew widespread criticism from cinephiles, including film director Martin Scorsese, who wrote an open protest letter that was published in the Los Angeles Times.
 In response, the museum expanded its movie offerings and partnered with Film Independent to launch a new series.
 In 2011 LACMA and the Academy of Motion Picture Arts and Sciences announced partnership plans to open a movie museum within three years in the former May Co. building.
+The Academy Museum opened in 2022.